monistode/ISA-docs/stack.md

 `rsh $IMM` - 100100

-Pop a value from the register stack, shift it by `num` to the right, and push the result onto the register stack.
+Pop a value from the register stack, shift it by `IMM` to the right, and push the result onto the register stack.

 Reset the flag register, and set the `CF` to 1 if any 1's are shifted out and the `ZF` if the truncated result is 0.